Early Childhood Education Major (BA)

-The Early Childhood Education 37 credit major is a dynamic and diverse program, calling upon students to be immersed in contemporary theories of development, rich curriculum studies, and in-depth training in contemplative traditions, all of which supports the ground of developing teachers from the inside out.
-In addition, students’ learning is expanded by observations, service learning, lab assignments, and international service work, which foster the students’ practical classroom experience from day one.
+The Early Childhood Education 37-credit major is a dynamic and diverse program, calling upon students to be immersed in contemporary theories of development, rich curriculum studies, and in-depth training in contemplative traditions, all of which support the ground of developing teachers from the inside out.
+In addition, students’ learning is expanded by observations, service-learning, lab assignments, and international service work, which foster the students’ practical classroom experience from day one.

 The culmination of the BA degree is the internship course, in which students apprentice with experienced teachers in Naropa’s lab school or other early education programs.
 This highly individualized on-the-job training helps students develop and refine their teaching skills in exemplary educational environments.
 (Students are strongly encouraged to take no more than 12 credits during the internship.)

 Toll Free: 800-772-6951